Ahmed-Soliman777/internship-sprints-auth-app/auth-app-client/README.md

-# Auth App Login UI
+# Auth App Reset Password UI

-This Next.js client contains a simple responsive login screen for Auth App.
+This Next.js client contains a simple responsive reset-password screen for Auth App.

-## Login UI Design
+## Reset Password UI Design

-- On large screens, the page shows a branding and image section beside the login form.
+- The form includes an email address and the new password input if email exists at database.
-- On smaller screens, the branding section is hidden and the form is centered for easier use on mobile.
+- On smaller screens, the form is centered for easier use on mobile.
-- The form includes fields for an email address or mobile number and a password.
-- The blue **Log in** button is the primary action.
-- A secondary **Create new account** link takes users to the registration page.
 - Tailwind CSS utility classes provide the layout, spacing, colors, borders, and responsive behavior.

-The main page is in `app/page.tsx`, and the reusable form markup is in `components/LoginFormComponent.tsx`.
-Login imagery and other static assets belong in the `public` folder.
+The reset-password page is located in `app/reset-password/page.tsx`, with reusable form markup in `components/ResetPasswordFormComponent.tsx`.

 ## Run Locally